-Poetry is a joyful art form, but how do you teach middle and high school students to joyfully read, analyze, and write poems?
-In Text Structures from Poetry, Grades 6-12, award-winning educator Gretchen Bernabei teams up with noted poet Laura Van Prooyen to light the path.
+Poetry is a joyful art form, but how do you teach students to joyfully read, analyze, and write poems?
+In Text Structures from Poetry, Grades 4-12, award-winning educator Gretchen Bernabei teams up with noted poet Laura Van Prooyen to light the path.

 Centered around 50 classroom-proven lesson and poem pairs, the mentor texts represent a broad range of voices in contemporary poetry and the canon.
 These unique and engaging lessons show educators how to “pop the hood” on a poem to discover what makes it work, using text structures to unlock the engine of a poem.
 This method enables educators to engage students in reading and re-reading a poem closely, to identify how the parts of the poem relate to each other to create movement, and to leverage what they have learned to write their own evocative poems.

 Each of the 50 lessons includes a mentor poem that serves as an excellent model for young writers, a diagram that illustrates the text structure of the poem, and several inspiring examples of student poems written to emulate the mentor poem.
 Easy-to-use instructional resources enhance instructor and student understanding and include:

 - Teaching notes for unlocking the text structure of a poem and the engine that makes it work.